Program Highlights for Torino, Italy

 - Soak up a vibrant, exciting destination that hosted the 2006 Winter Olympics and was previously named European Capital of Sport and Youth capital of Europe.

-- Join unique business visits, guest lectures, and overnight trips to enhance class work and cultural knowledge such as to Brussels EU Headquarters.
+- Join unique business visits, guest lectures, and overnight trips to enhance class work and cultural knowledge such as to European Commission Headquarters in Brussels, the executive branch of the European Union.

 - Take advantage of the perfect location in the center of Europe and between the mountains and sea—with fast trains and low cost airlines making travel easy and convenient.